Superconducting microsphere magnetically levitated in an anharmonic potential with integrated magnetic readout: Characterization of center-of-mass motion

-\cref{fig:detection}(a) shows the power spectrum of a levitated microsphere.
-Throughout this work, unless otherwise stated, we levitated a \SI{48}{\micro\meter}-diameter lead sphere using \SI{0.5}{\ampere} trap current and the cryostat temperature was \SI{4}{\kelvin}.
-The peaks corresponding to the COM motion are colored.
 We identified these modes by comparing the peak frequencies with predictions from FEM simulations of our system \cite{marti_2020,marti_2022}.
 We find good agreement between the measured and simulated COM frequencies.
 Peaks at the second harmonic of the COM frequencies are pronounced, particularly the second harmonic of the $\sim$\SI{40}{\hertz} peak at $\sim$\SI{80}{\hertz}.
 These peaks arise from the nonlinear pickup efficiency, rather than due to actual particle motion at these frequencies.
-We describe these peaks further in \supplementary~\cref{app:harmonics}.
+We describe these peaks further in \aref{app:harmonics}.
 In the future we will feedback cool the particle, then effects of the nonlinear pickup will be negligible.

 The linear relation between the COM frequencies and the trap current given by \cref{eq:trapfrequency} is shown in \cref{fig:detection}(b).
 We observed no significant difference between measuring this effect with the cryostat temperature of \SI{50}{\milli\kelvin} or \SI{4}{\kelvin}.
 We find good agreement between measurement results and FEM simulation results for the $x$ and $y$ modes.
-We attribute the $4\%$ discrepancy for the $z$-mode frequency to errors in the FEM.
+We attribute the $4\%$ discrepancy for the $z$-mode frequency to simulation uncertainties in the FEM.

 We confirm the inverse relation between trapping frequency and particle density of \cref{eq:trapfrequency} by comparing the trapping frequencies of a lead particle and a tin-lead particle as we vary the trap current, see \cref{fig:detection}(c).
 The ratio of the frequencies is given by the square root of the ratio of the material densities.